 “The proof is in the pudding.
-The quantity & frequency of issues before the migration versus afterwards, if nothing else, speaks for itself” said Kreucher.
+The quantity and frequency of issues before the migration versus afterwards, if nothing else, speaks for itself,” said Kreucher.

 “We still have the same operating system and same applications and versions, but just moving them from on-premises and migrating to GGP is a night and day difference as far as stability is concerned.
 Then, add load balancing, high availability, multi-region, flexibility and the benefits continue to mount.”Kevin Kreucher, Director of Infrastructure, Northgate Market

 Northgate succeeded in closing its primary data center in Mesa, AZ, its secondary redundant data center in Anaheim, CA, and essentially turned the corporate office and each of the stores into network-connected nodes to services that are in the cloud.
 Northgate leverages SD-WANs provided by VMware that have been deployed at each location.
 “With VeloCloud Virtual Edge, we created connections, via the internet, between our nodes and Google where all of our critical systems are and do it in a way that’s redundant,” said Kreucher.

 “SADA has been riding side by side as a strategic partner with us for committed use discounts (CUDs) and licensing to help us to continue to shave costs.
 We anticipate more than $300,000 in annual savings with this completed migration project,” he added.

 - Create a cloud environment by replacing on-premises data centers and migrating to GCP

 - Increase flexibility and standardize data infrastructure

 - Reduce infrastructure costs by an estimated $300,000+ annually